Studies in the Scriptures

-Studies in the Scriptures is a series of publications, intended as a Bible study aid, containing six volumes of great importance to the history of the Bible Student movement, and the early history of Jehovah's Witnesses.
+Studies in the Scriptures is a series of six volumes intended as a Bible study aid, significant to the Bible Student movement and the early history of Jehovah's Witnesses.
 A seventh volume was published posthumously and was written by other authors.

 Origin

 The author of the first six volumes of Studies in the Scriptures, Charles Taze Russell, reported that he did not write them "through visions and dreams, nor by God's audible voice," but that he sought "to bring together these long scattered fragments of truth".
 The first volume was written in 1886.
 Originally entitled The Plan of the Ages as part of a series called Millennial Dawn, it was later renamed The Divine Plan of the Ages.
 The name Studies in the Scriptures was adopted in limited editions around October 1904 and was more generally used from 1906.

 Purpose

 Chart from Divine Plan of the Ages, Studies in Scriptures Vol 1.

 The series was written as a Bible study aid.
 Russell held that topical study was the best approach, rather than verse by verse.
 The series contains commentary about biblical events and expressions, and progresses from elementary topics such as the existence of God and promoting the Bible as God's word, to deeper subject matter throughout the series.

 Russell did not claim infallibility, but declared that God's plan of salvation could not be understood independently from his writings.
-He stated, "if he then lays [the Studies in the Scriptures] aside and ignores them and goes to the Bible alone, though he has understood his Bible for ten years, our experience shows that within two years he goes into darkness."
+He stated, "if he then lays [Studies in the Scriptures] aside and ignores them and goes to the Bible alone, though he has understood his Bible for ten years, our experience shows that within two years he goes into darkness."
 Studies in the Scriptures claimed to represent that humankind had reached the end of the current era, and that Jesus would soon separate the wheat from the weeds.